-What happened This day in History February 21st
+Important Events From This day in History February 21st

 1947 : Edwin H. Land publicly demonstrated his instant camera and associated film.
 Called the Land Camera, , which could produce a black-and-white photograph in 60 seconds.
 Two years later he put 57 Polaroid Land Cameras at Boston's Jordan Marsh department store before the Christmas holiday, and they sold out within the first day after the demonstration.

 This legislation had officially been passed in the previous year, and 1933 was the first time that "Texas Week" was made official.
 Another announcement was made as well on this day-that Arbor Day would be on February 22nd (for the state of Texas).

 1933 - Horse Race Betting

 A hot debate had surrounded a wager bill.
 If this bill were to be passed, the pari-mutuel system of handling horse-race betting would be made legal.

 The pari-mutuel betting system was a method by which winners would collect bets won, after all appropriate expenses were paid.
 After careful consideration, the wager bill which would legalize this system was withdrawn from Congress on this day.